A Large-$N$ Expansion for Minimum Bias: Min-Bias in Other Colliders

 \item We assume that the mass of the particles is irrelevant and so detected particle energy $E$ is parametrically larger than the QCD scale or pion mass, $E \gg m_\pi$.

 \item The number of detected particles $N$ is large: $N\gg1$.

-\item We assume that the mean energy of the detected particles is representative of all particles' energies and so the mean and the root mean square energies are comparable: $\langle E\rangle\sim \sqrt{\langle E^2\rangle} \sim Q/N$. \end{enumerate} These power counting assumptions then imply that these minimum bias events enjoy the following symmetries: \begin{enumerate}
+\item We assume that the mean energy of the detected particles is representative of all particles' energies and so the mean and the root mean square energies are comparable: $\langle E\rangle\sim \sqrt{\langle E^2\rangle} \sim Q/N$. \end{enumerate} In contrast to the hadronic cross section due to collisions of collinear photons, there is no assumption that order 1 of the collision energy is lost down the beam.
+These power counting assumptions then imply that these minimum bias events enjoy the following symmetries: \begin{enumerate}

 \item Complete Lorentz invariance O$(3,1)$ and parity symmetry of the final state,

 \item reflection of the electron-positron beams because no charge information is measured, and

 \item $S_N$ permutation symmetry in all $N$ detected particles. \end{enumerate} The reflection symmetry of the beams is already accounted for with the O(3,1) Lorentz invariance, but we mention it explicitly because it would not be true if charge information were retained.